kubernetes-retired/kubedash/README.md

 # kubedash
 Performance analytics UI for [Kubernetes](http://github.com/GoogleCloudPlatform/kubernetes) Clusters.

-The goal of Kubedash it to allow the user or an administrator of a Kubernetes cluster to easily verify and understand the performance of a cluster and jobs running within it through intuitive visualizations of aggregated metrics, derived stats and event patterns.
+The goal of Kubedash is to allow the user or an administrator of a Kubernetes cluster to easily verify and understand the performance of a cluster and jobs running within it through intuitive visualizations of aggregated metrics, derived stats and event patterns.
 It is not intended to be a general-purpose Kubernetes UI.
-Instead, kubedash uses multiple sources of information to summarize and provide high-level analytic information to users and the cluster administrator.
+Instead, kubedash uses multiple sources of information to summarize and provide high-level analytic information to users and to the cluster administrator.

 Some of the current features are:
 - Resource utilization views of Cluster, Nodes, Namespaces, Pods and Containers for the past 1 hour.